 FMC launched our ‘Outdoor Community’ campaign in 2015 to identify and enhance the diverse array of recreational pursuits that member clubs and individuals are passionate about.
 The campaign identifies a pursuit annually that, “takes place in the same environment as tramping and shares the ethos of exploration, companionship and appreciation of nature”, and make its development a priority for FMC over a July – June period.
 The further aim is to “To reach out to like minded individuals, promote the sport and broaden the appeal of FMC clubs.”

-FMC is pleased to announce that Family Tramping will be the celebrated activity for 2019/20.
+FMC is pleased to announce the celebrated activity for 2020/21 is Volunteering for Biodiversity

 The specific support depends on the circumstances.
 Possible actions include: assisting with the formalisation, governance and management of organisations, providing promotional or safety related material, building the capacity of affiliated clubs to undertake the pursuit, articles in the FMC Bulletin and other media to encourage participation and advocacy on behalf of the pursuit with DOC and other government agencies.